rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 The source IP where the curl originated is THE SAME!
 Wonderful, isn't it?

-* Finally check with the subctl with the connections are working properly:
+* Finally, check with subctl that the connections are working properly:

 ```
 $ subctl show connections --kubeconfig=/tmp/test/aws-sub1/aws-sub1-kubeconfig.yaml